 And make no mistake, they exist in every human being to one degree or another.
 They exist to the degree our positive expressions have been interrupted when we are young.
 Full expression of our life force is first prohibited by our parents and others around us, under the misguided belief that allowing us to express ourselves might lead to danger.
 Later, we do the repressing of our own selves.

-Here we go then, launched into one of the most famous vicious circles there is, caused by an error imposed upon us by the mere fact of what it means to be born a human.
+Here we go then, launching into one of the most famous vicious circles there is.
+And it is caused by an error imposed upon us by the mere fact of what it means to be born a human.
 For when positive forces are held back, negative forces grow instead.
 What’s really happening here is that a positive force becomes twisted and distorted, disturbing its original essence and converting it into a negative force.
 This now-negative force isn’t a different force that has just come into existence.
 Our rage, for example, is not a new energy current or emotion.
 No, our rage is made from the same original substance as our love.
 And if we’ll let it, it can turn back into love.

 Along the way, we may need to traverse other temporary emotions, including sadness, self-pity and pain.
 We’ll also probably need to reconnect with our healthy aggression and self-assertion.
 Basically, we’re going to need to own up to all our negative energy currents and experience them.
 And we’ll need to allow them to exist for as long as they naturally exist.
 That’s the way to transform what’s unnatural and destructive back its original loving face.